PaperReviewww/Semlog/README.md

 1.pip install pytorch_pretrained_bert

-(If you skip to step 3 directly, only 12 updated models for corresponding dataset are available now)2.download data, and put the models into file "SaveFile&Output/modelsave/" (We are still looking for ways to upload large files, the old model is large, model dimension:768)

-3.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.
+2.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.

-4.Run "logparsers/*.py" to reproduce results of existing parsers
+3.Run "logparsers/*.py" to reproduce results of existing parsers

 The existing parser code reproduced in this paper relies on [LogPai](https://github.com/logpai).